IvannKurchenko/blog-telemetry/blog/1_OPENTELEMETRY.md

 ![](images/diagram_system_architecture.drawio.png)

-- `tickets-service` - micro-service for tasks tickets, also provides full-text search capabilities, publish a change to Kafka topic.
+- `tickets-service` - micro-service for tasks tickets, also provides full-text search capabilities, publishes a change to Kafka topic.
 - `notification-service` - micro-service for user subscriptions, send emails for subscribed tickets.
 Just show Kafka intention, is not present in implementation.
-- `projects-service` - micro-service for projects, which tickets are leave in.
+- `projects-service` - micro-service for projects, which tickets are leave-in.
 Stubbed with static data.

 Please, note: implementation of exact service depends on the stack we consider, but the overall architecture remains the same for the entire series.

 ### `tickets-service` API
-Example ticket model is following:
+The example ticket model is following:
 ```json
 {
   "id": 1,